 Many of us stop listening when we talk with friends, coworkers, or family and hear the word budget.
-It’s something we all feel like we know about, but we don’t REALLY know how to do one.
+We all feel like we know about it, but we don’t know how to do one.

 If you manage your money correctly, a budget won’t shut you down; it will give you financial freedom.
 Restricting your spending doesn’t mean the world is over.
 It means you are giving every dollar a home.

-In this blog post, we’ll talk about what goes into a monthly budget, how much should go toward necessities vs. wants and needs, how often should one review their finances for improvement opportunities, and why it’s important not only for adults but also children as well.
+In this blog post, we’ll talk about what goes into a monthly budget, how much should go toward necessities vs. wants and needs, how often one should review their finances for improvement opportunities, and why it’s crucial for adults and children as well.
 Let’s get started!